PranavSitaraman/PetPals/README.md

 All of the icons used in the app are from Font Awesome, a General Purpose License friendly database of commercially available icons.
 As well as this, all of the Mud Blazor Components used in our application are open source and free for commercial use.

 # App Project Description
-PetPals was made to facilitate the process of communication between the school and the community.
-The application consists of a collaborative calendar, method of sharing photos, information relating to sports activities, an integrated gradebook, and an interdependent transportation system for students to use together.
-The application was made using Blazor,  a framework feature of ASP.NET for building interactive web UIs using C#.
-The differing pieces of code were written on Visual Studio and brought together using GitHub.
-The application was made to account for different devices, platforms, and capabilities, while integrating most of the features inside of the app → Social Media, Gradebook, Transportation.
-In the end, we created an application that could be used by students, teachers, and school administration all around the world to better the process of communication.
+PetPals is a mobile application designed to help new pet rescue organizations get off to a good start.
+The app features six main navigation buttons, including Home, Pet Listings, Pet Details, Donations, Volunteer, and Search & Rescue.
+It was developed using Blazor, a framework feature of ASP.NET for building interactive web UIs using C#, and the differing pieces of code were written on Visual Studio and brought together using GitHub.
+The app was made to account for different devices, platforms, and capabilities, while integrating most of the features inside of the app, such as social media sharing, a gradebook, and a transportation system for pets.
+With PetPals, users can easily browse pet listings, learn more about individual animals, donate to the organization, volunteer, and get in touch with the organization.
+The app was designed to be used by pet rescue organizations all around the world to better the process of communication and streamline the pet adoption process.